phpDocumentor/fig-standards/proposed/phpdoc.md

 method.
 Exceptions to this recommendation are:

-This tag MUST NOT occur more than once per parameter in a "PHPDoc" and is limited to "Structural Elements" of type method or function.
+This tag MUST NOT occur more than once per parameter in a "PHPDoc" and is limited to Structural Elements of type method or function.

 #### Examples